0d-billie/beod.co.uk/_posts/2024-04-26-musings-on-coming-out-part-3.md

 The word woman was not one I was yet comfortable with.
 It would take me a long time to think anything other than "girl," much less _say_ it.

+The timeline of this section is tricky.
+Many parts of it happened concurrently with the previous part.
+Desire to present a coherent narrative.

 Losing a son, gaining a daughter

+Charlie's experience coming out to their family cranking up the tension of my fear